B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 This concept is common for several reasons:

- -it explicitly states input, output and all actions -does not modify input -can eliminate or make side effects clearly visible -can deal with edge cases ([], null) -can handle async events -is easier to debug
+ - it explicitly states input, output and all actions
+ - does not modify input
+ - can eliminate or make side effects clearly visible
+ - can deal with edge cases ([], null)
+ - can handle async events
+ - is easier to debug

 We even can mimic this concept with promises.
-Here is an example from production code:
+Here is an example from the production code:

 ```js